- Four bedroom property with 3 reception rooms

 There are entrances from the garden of the main house as well as from Higher Backway, which both lead into a hallway.
 On one side is the bedroom, shower room and a utility room, and on the opposite side is the garage, which could easily be converted to a second generously sized bedroom.
 On the first floor is an open plan living, dining and kitchen area with a fully fitted kitchen including an induction hob.
 Up a few more stairs is the mezzanine gallery with frosted side panels to make the most of the light coming into the building.
 The Coach House has some interesting features such as the "pitching eye" round windows and a full length balcony type window.

-The coach house has separate electricity and water supplies from the main house, and the current owners have frequently let this pretty annexe out to tenants.
-There is a lovely patio area for the Coach House which is next to the garden for the main house but is fenced off to provide complete privacy.
+The coach house has separate electricity and water supplies from the main house, and the current owners let this pretty building out to tenants as furnished accommodation or at least six months at a time achieving over £800 per month in rent.
+There is a lovely patio area for the Coach House which is next to the garden for the main house but is fenced off to provide complete privacy for both the coach house and the main house garden.

 Bruton is a fashionable and popular town in the heart of the Somerset countryside.
 The town has several well-known restaurants, pubs and bars including “At the Chapel” and “The Roth Bar” at the world-renowned Hauser & Wirth Gallery.
 The town also has a doctors surgery, pharmacy, vet, post office, several mini supermarkets, fuel station and numerous independent shops.